It is super sad for me to read home-made suet recipes because nearly all of them are dangerous for birds, even deadly.

 Why Pine Siskins & Finches?

 Pine Siskins are particularly susceptible to Salmonella infection.
-These birds are experiencing what is called an "irruption" year, which is when an unusually large number of a species appear in areas further outside of their range.
-We have local Pine Siskins throughout the Northwest, however, these birds are most common across Canada, residing in the expansive boreal forests.
+These birds are experiencing an "irruption" year, which is when an unusually large number of a species appear in areas further outside of their range.
 Unfortunately, a shortage of conifer seeds has forced thousands of these birds to head south.
 Notably, people from across the country and even Florida are seeing these sweet little birds.
 (Audubon has a nice article on this irruption).

 You might wonder why the Pine Siskins are ill, while the Chickadees and Nuthatches are seemingly fine.
-For some reason, unknown at this time, the finch family of birds seems to be more susceptible to both Salmonella and Conjunctivitis.
+The finch family of birds seems to is more susceptible to both Salmonella and Conjunctivitis.
 This family includes Pine Siskin, House Finch, Evening Grosbeak, Red Crossbill, and the Goldfinches.
-But, any bird or mammal (including humans) can acquire this infection.
 Raptors and Owls that prey on sick birds can also contract the disease.

 Notably, this disease spread from agricultural poultry farms, and more birds who congregate near agricultural animals carry the infection.
 A few birds will carry the bacteria in their guts, without visible external symptoms.
 These asymptomatic carriers will shed the bacteria in their feces; if this fecal matter contaminates foods, like at a feeder, then the disease will spread.